yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 2. boot your machine with "alpine_3.0.5_x86_setup-alpine.iso"
 3. run `setup-alpine`
 4. manually modify network to add "iface eth0 inet dhcp" (if you don't know how to use vi, you can just hit enter)
-5. use "done" whtn set apk mirror
+5. use "done" when set apk mirror
 6. set NTP as "none"
 7. select a disk partition as "sys"
 8. reboot, username and password is "root"